zhurlik/wildfly-spring-webflux-example/README.md

 ```

 # Wildfly module
-To be able `HttpHandler` we have to create our custom Wyldfly module that will use **Spring-Webflux**.
+To be able `HttpHandler` we have to create our custom Wyldfly module that will use **Spring Webflux**.
 It means that at least we need to collect all required jars.
 Another important stuff is to use `org.springframework.http.server.reactive.UndertowHttpHandlerAdapter`.
 This class provides as an ability to convert `org.springframework.http.server.reactive.HttpHandler` -> `io.undertow.server.HttpHandler`

 I have used gradle plugin [com.github.zhurlik.jbossmodules](https://plugins.gradle.org/plugin/com.github.zhurlik.jbossmodules) for generating the following **module.xml**